BlogCategoriesCompareAbout

 What is the difference between RAG and fine-tuning an LLM?

 RAG retrieves external information at query time without modifying the model, while fine-tuning permanently updates model weights.
-RAG is more flexible for dynamic knowledge and costs less than fine-tuning for most use cases.
+RAG costs 60-80% less than fine-tuning and provides more flexibility for dynamic knowledge updates.

 Which RAG framework should beginners start with in 2026?

-LangChain is recommended for beginners due to its comprehensive documentation, large community, and structured approach to RAG pipelines.
-LlamaIndex is better for data-heavy applications, while Haystack offers more modular flexibility.
+LangChain is recommended for beginners due to its 80,000+ GitHub stars, comprehensive documentation, and structured approach to RAG pipelines.
+LlamaIndex works better for data-heavy applications, while Haystack offers modular flexibility.

 How much does it cost to implement a basic RAG system?

-A basic RAG system can start free using open-source tools like LangChain and Chroma.
+A basic RAG system starts free using open-source tools like LangChain and Chroma.
 Production costs typically range from $50-500/month depending on document volume, query frequency, and chosen LLM provider.

 What are the main challenges when implementing RAG for production?

-Key challenges include maintaining low latency at scale, ensuring retrieval quality with large knowledge bases, managing embedding costs, and handling document updates.
-Proper evaluation metrics and monitoring are essential.
+Key challenges include maintaining sub-200ms latency at scale, ensuring retrieval quality with large knowledge bases, managing embedding costs that can reach $1000+/month, and handling document updates without performance degradation.

 Can RAG work with any large language model?

-Yes, RAG is model-agnostic and works with OpenAI GPT models, Anthropic Claude, Google Gemini, and open-source models like Llama.
-The retrieval component is separate from the generation model.
+Yes, RAG works with OpenAI GPT models, Anthropic Claude, Google Gemini, and open-source models like Llama.
+The retrieval component operates independently from the generation model, enabling flexible LLM selection.

 How do I measure if my RAG system is performing well?

-Use metrics like context precision (relevance of retrieved documents), context recall (completeness of retrieval), and faithfulness (accuracy of generated responses).
-Tools like Ragas, DeepEval, and LangSmith provide automated evaluation.
+Use context precision (relevance of retrieved documents), context recall (completeness of retrieval), and faithfulness (accuracy of generated responses).
+Tools like Ragas, DeepEval, and LangSmith provide automated evaluation with specific metrics and benchmarks.

 Related Resources